Rightpoint/RZBluetooth/README.md

 ```
 - (void)exampleOperations
 {
-    // FIXME: THESE NEED TO ACTUALY BE IMPLEMENTED
     CBPeripheral *peripheral = [self.centralManager peripheralForUUID:uuid];
-    [peripheral monitorBatteryLevel:^(NSUInteger batteryLevel) {
+    [peripheral rzb_addBatteryLevelObserver:^(NSUInteger batteryLevel, NSError *error) {
         // Update UI for the battery level.
     } completion:^(NSError *error) {
         // Completion indicating that the battery monitor has been setup.
     }];
-    [peripheral fetchDeviceInformation:^(NSDictionary *deviceInfo, NSError *error) {
+    [peripheral rzb_readSensorLocation:^(RZBBodyLocation location) {
     }];
+    [peripheral rzb_addHeartRateObserver:^(RZBHeartRateMeasurement *measurement, NSError *error) {
+    } completion:^(NSError *error) {
+    }];
 }
 ```

 ## Testing
-CoreBluetooth is challenging to test.
-RZBluetooth comes with a library RZMockBluetooth that provides 3 methods of testing your application.

- - Mock Objects to manually control your interactions in Unit Tests.
- - Mock Peripherals to fake your devices bluetooth structure.
-These simulated peripherals use the mock objects to interact with your automated tests in a simpler fashion.
- - Simulated Peripherals that take the simulated device written above, but run in a stand alone application and pretend to be your device.
+CoreBluetooth can be challenging to test.
+RZBluetooth comes with a library RZMockBluetooth that allows you to use mock Core Bluetooth objects to test your bluetooth and application code.
+The first step is writing a "Device Simulator" using the CBPeripheralManager API provided by Core Bluetooth.
+This Device Simulator can then be ran on a mac or another iOS device to simulate your hardware during development.
+This small development effort decouples the device development effort with the application development and greatly help.

+However, this does not help your unit tests.
+RZBMockBluetooth is able to make a simulated connection between your application CBCentralManager and the CBPeripheralManager to connect your application code to your device simulator in memory.
+RZBSimulatedConnection allows the test developer to control connection, discoverability, RSSI, scanning, the timing of callbacks, and injection of errors through a simple API.
+With very little effort your device will connect and talk with your simulator.
+With slightly more effort, the test developer can reproduce various edge cases and error scenarios.